-Thomas Edward Whelan was born at St. Thomas, North Dakota on April 15, 1895, and graduated from high school there.
+Thomas Edward Whelan was born April 15, 1895, at St. Thomas, North Dakota, and graduated from high school there.
 He attended the University of North Dakota at Grand Forks, and was basketball manager and assistant advertising manager for the Dacotah.
 He was also involved in Sock and Buskin, Phi Delta Phi, and Sigma Chi.
 He graduated with a Bachelor of Law degree in June 1916.

 Whelan, a Republican, served as a state senator from 1932 to 1940, and then was a candidate for the Republican nomination for U.S. Senator, opposing then senior North Dakota Sen. William Langer.
 From 1938 to 1940, he was a member of the Republican program committee and helped to map the farm plan which was adopted by the party.
 He was Republican state chairman from 1940 to 1948.